laviniapaiella/laviniapaiella.github.io/_pages/about.md

 I am very passionate about outreaching and public engagement in the STEM field.
 Here are some project I am working/have worked on recently:

-* Par-en-te-si : scientific literature festival promoted by the GSSI and in collaboration with the University of L'Aquila.
+* **Par-en-te-si** : scientific literature festival promoted by the GSSI and in collaboration with the University of L'Aquila.
 New event each 1-2 months, check [GSSI Instagram](https://www.instagram.com/gransassoscienceinstitute/?hl=en) profile for updates.

-* SHARPER night 2023: European night of researchers in L'Aquila, I have taken part of outreach activities organized by GSSI.
+* **SHARPER night 2023**: European night of researchers in L'Aquila, I have taken part of outreach activities organized by GSSI.

 <!-- <blockquote>
 💡 here is a good idea for you